waynegramlich/Fab/ApexFasten.md

 * Fastener WorkBench:
   The FreeCAD Fasteners workbench is used wherever possible.

-The two main classes are:
+The main classes are:

 * ApexStack:
   A screw/bolt "factory" that contains the screw/bolt and associated washer, nuts, etc.
-  The overall length is *NOT* specified.
+  The overall length is not specified.
 * ApexStackBody:
   The specifications for the screw/bolt body.
   A list of available lengths is provided.